 Whereas a Christian’s life shall be set out in a new edition; for all errata shall be corrected.
 Every iniquity shall be blotted out, and all desiderata shall be supplied; the book shall become perfect, and be looked on as a fair object to all eternity

-This is basically the same sentiment that returns nearly three hundred years later in the song “When You Wish upon a Star,” written by Leigh Harline and Ned Washington for Walt Disney’s 1940 adaptation of Pinocchio:
+This is basically the same sentiment that returns nearly three hundred years later.
+The song “When You Wish upon a Star,” written by Leigh Harline and Ned Washington.
+It became a classsic in Walt Disney’s 1940 adaptation of Pinocchio:

 When you wish upon a star